Orange-OpenSource/python-ngsild-client/README.md

 farm = Entity.load(SmartDataModels.SmartAgri.Agrifood.AgriFarm)

 # We can visualize it : here we would like the simplified representation (aka KeyValues)
-farm.pprint(kv=True)

-# We could add/update properties using the prop primitives as we did previously
+farm.pprint(kv=True) # this is a wheat farm

-# For the sake of example we'll just update the phone number, using the dot notation facility
+# For the sake of example we'll transform this wheat farm into a corn farm
-farm["contactPoint.value.telephone"] = "00349674538"
+farm.prop("name", "Corn farm") # override the existing property

 # Send it to the Context Broker for creation
 # Here you need a Context Broker up and running